 Improve quality of life by improving resident health and

-Cherie Hugo, Director of My Nutrition Clinic and Founder of The Lantern Project
+Dr Cherie Hugo, Director of My Nutrition Clinic and Founder of Lantern Alliance

 The Lantern Approach